danidiaz/dep-t/README.md

 Spring](https://docs.spring.io/spring-framework/docs/current/reference/html/).

 If components knew about the *concrete* DI environment, that would increase coupling.
-Everything would be tied to everything else.
-To avoid that, we resort to `Has`-style typeclasses so that each constructor function knows only about the parts the environment that it needs, and nothing more.
+Everything would depend on everything else.
+To avoid that, we resort to `Has`-style typeclasses so that each constructor function knows only about the parts of the environment that it needs, and nothing more.
 Those `Has`-style classes can be tailor-made, but this package also provides a generic one.

 Hypothetical example of constructor function: